-Diamond wishbone rings are women’s jewellery items with a beautiful ‘V’ shape on the top of the band.
+Diamond wishbone rings have a beautiful ‘V’ shape on the top of the band.
 They’re usually worn as wedding rings, anniversary gifts or simply as attractive accessories.
-But not many of us are aware of their significance and origin.
-Why are they this shape?
+But why are they this shape?
 Which way up should you wear them?
 And what does it mean if you wear a wishbone ring?

-If you’re considering buying a wishbone ring for yourself or someone you love, here are 6 facts about wishbone rings to help you decide if it’s the right ring design for you.
+Here are 6 facts about wishbone rings to help you decide if it’s the right ring for you…

 2. Popular during the Victorian era